-Welcome to Holyport Church of England Primary School.
+Welcome to Holyport C of E Primary School & Foundation Unit

 We would like to take this opportunity to say a very warm hello to you all.
 It’s a real pleasure to welcome enquiries from parents, carers and visitors.